Nepitwin/MicroApplicationFramework/README.md

 1. OnRegister(IContainer container) - Registration from all all modules.
 2. OnInit(IContainer container)     - Module initialization.
-3. OnExecute() - Execution method which guarantees an pre initialization and registration.
+3. OnExecute(IContainer container) - Execution method which guarantees an pre initialization and registration.
-4. OnExit() - Exit request to dispose or cleanup all modules.
+4. OnExit(IContainer container) - Exit request to dispose or cleanup all modules.

 ## Interfaces